 Do you need a passport for domestic flights?
 The answer to that question has always been “no,” but thanks to the REAL ID Act, that’s about to change.

-Moving forward, in 2018, your driver’s license may not cut it at the airport.
+Moving forward, your driver’s license may not cut it at the airport.
 Read on to find out why and what you need to do.

 What is the REAL ID Act?

 In 2005, Congress passed the REAL ID Act.
 In response to the 9/11 attacks, the REAL ID Act created new security standards for state’s driver’s licenses and IDs.
 If you live in a REAL ID-compliant state, you probably noticed that you have had to bring additional documents with you the last time you renewed your driver’s license.

 But not all states are compliant.
 In fact, roughly half of states have been playing a game of chicken with the federal government over the law.
 At the original 2010 deadline, at least 26 states were out of compliance; so, the TSA issued an extension.
 When that extension ran out in 2013, they extended it again for states without compliant IDs.

 Currently, most states (including Washington, DC) issue REAL ID-compliant licenses.
 But that still leaves 15 noncompliant states and 4 US territories.
 Now, there’s a new deadline looming, and time is running out.

 UPDATE: Extensions have been issued for all non-compliant states 10/18/2018.